napari/napari/docs/guides/layers.md

 globally to all the points in the layer, and so you don't need to have any points selected for it to have an effect.
-* For the [shapes layer](napari.layers.Shapes), the opacity value applies individually to each shape in the layer, and so you must have shapes selected for it to have an effect.
+* For the [shapes layer](napari.layers.Shapes), the opacity value applies globally to all shapes in the layer, and so you don't need to have any shape selected for it to have an effect.
 * For the [vectors layer](napari.layers.Vectors), the opacity value applies globally to all the vectors in the layer.
 * For the [tracks layer](napari.layers.Tracks), the opacity value applies globally to all the tracks in the layer.